neurodatascience/NeuroCI/README.md

 The main function is a simple nested loop.
 The outer loop iterates over the datasets in the experiment definition, downloads the latest cache file  (json file which keeps track of intermediate computations and completed computation results from CBRAIN for a single dataset) from the previous circleCI run, and queries CBRAIN in order to update all of the task statuses.
 The inner loop iterates over the pipelines in the experiment definition file.
 It adds any new files available in the data provider to the cache, and calls the pipeline manager to deal with the posting of tasks for each component of the current pipeline and dataset.

-* **cacheOps.py:** Contains any and all functions that in some way, shape, or form perform operations on the dataset cache files.
+* **cacheOps.py:** Contains functions that perform operations on the dataset cache files.
 These range from downloading the latest cache file, to generating a new cache file from scratch, generating new subjects, to updating task and result statuses in a cache file, etc.
 One function that is important to highlight is the pipeline manager, which iterates over each component in a pipeline, organizes, and feeds the necessary data to the functions which post tasks on CBRAIN and update the caches with the newest progress in computations.

 * **cbrainAPI.py:** Contains all of the API calls used to communicate with CBRAIN.
 Each API call has it's own function.